MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 ## Create the project

-For the steps ahead, create a .NET Web API using either the .NET CLI or Visual Studio 2022.
+For the steps ahead, create a .NET Minimal Web API using either the .NET CLI or Visual Studio 2022.

 ## [Visual Studio 2022](#tab/visual-studio)